 Highlights: Energetic, Loyal, Extremely Smart.

-Another herding breed, Border Collie’s deserve a mention on this list.
-Like Australian Shepherds, their blue eyes are tied to their merle patterning.
-The dilution of pigment in their coat means that there is a chance that eye pigment will turn out lighter as well.
+Another herding breed, Border Collies deserve a mention on this list.
+Like Aussies, their blue eyes are tied to their merle patterning.
+The dilution of pigment in their coat means that there’s a chance that eye pigment will turn out lighter.

-This breed has a history that goes back to the British Isles, where they served as herding dogs.
-Over the years, successful breeding has led them to become one of the most intelligent dog breeds around.
+This breed has a history that goes back to the British Isles, where they served as top herding dogs.
+Over the years, successful breeding has led them to become one of the most intelligent dog breeds in the canine kingdom.

 Highlights: Determined, Affectionate, Curious.

 However, nowadays they are less likely to hunt rabbits and more likely to sit on your lap like the lap dogs they are.
 Dachshunds are much more content next to a warm human rather than down a dark hole on their way to drag out a critter.

 5. Cardigan Welsh Corgi

 Highlights: Playful, Loyal, Smart

-At first glance, a Welsh Corgi looks almost comic with their short legs and long bodies.
+At first glance, the Welsh Corgi looks almost comical with their short legs and long bodies.
 But you might be surprised at how agile and athletic they can be.
 What’s even more surprising is how intelligent these dogs really are.

 They were bred for farm work, which included herding livestock, so they’ve got plenty of power in their little bodies.
-In fact, their shorter stature came in handy for weaving around and between cattle back in the day.
+Their shorter stature came in handy for weaving around and between cattle back in the day.
 They still do this work, though it’s rare.

 Like most blue-eyed dogs, their eye coloring is tied to merle coloring, specifically blue merle.
-It’s also worth noting that even some Pembroke Welsh Corgis can develop blue eyes on very rare occasions.
+It’s also worth noting that even some Pembroke Welsh Corgis (the cousins) can develop blue eyes on very rare occasions.

 Highlights: Confident, Obedient, Affectionate.

-Though the Weimaraner isn’t a breed that usually comes up in casual conversation or Instagram photos, they are a gorgeous breed with a history of serving alongside royalty on hunts for boar, deer, and even bears!
+Though the Weimaraner isn’t a breed that usually comes up in casual conversation or in most Instagram photos, they are a gorgeous breed with a history of serving alongside royalty on hunts for boar, deer, and even bears!

 7. German Shepherd

 Highlights: Brave, Intelligent, Loyal

 Finding a blue-eyed German Shepherd can be tough.
-The vast majority have brown eyes, which comes from a dominant gene.
-The gene for blue-eyes is recessive and rarely makes an appearance.
+The vast majority will have brown eyes, which comes from a dominant gene.
+Yes, the gene for blue-eyes is recessive and rarely makes an appearance in this breed.